indrekru/spring-boot-2-oauth2-resource-server/README.md

 # Spring Boot 2 Oauth2 resource server example

 This is a bare-bones Spring Boot 2 Oauth2 resource server with an authorization server.
+I put this here, cause there was no good example out there on how to do it.

+This is a bootstrap project for all the startups out there who have trouble hiring talent and have to do with low paid students, who crawl stackoverflow all day to hack something together.
+Do it properly and save a bunch of money!

 ## Running